 Tips for getting a personal loan in Georgia

 - Get prequalified.
-Most lenders allow you to check your potential rate with a prequalification that does a soft credit check only.
-This allows you to compare rates from lenders without impacting your credit score.
+Most lenders allow you to check potential rates by prequalifying with a soft credit check.
+Prequalifying allows you to compare rates from lenders without impacting your credit score.

 - Look for relationship discounts.
 Many lenders offer creditor direct pay discounts, auto-pay discounts and relationship discounts, which could save you between 0.25% and 0.50% off your rate.
 Be sure to ask for these discounts when applying for your loan, as they may not be available after applying.

 - Compare fees.
-Different lenders cater to different credit scores and some charge origination fees on loans to lower credit borrowers, which can range from 1% to 10%.
-Compare all fees, including late fees and prepayment penalties, if any, before signing on the bottom line.
+Each lender caters to different credit scores, and some charge origination fees on loans to lower-credit borrowers, which can range from 1% to 10%.
+Compare all fees, including late fees and prepayment penalties, before signing on the bottom line.

 Remember to shop around and get at least three or four quotes.
-The best rates and terms go to borrowers that take the time to compare interest rates, fees and discounts.
+The best rates and terms go to borrowers who take the time to compare interest rates, fees and discounts.

 Georgia personal loan laws and regulations

 Georgia has laws and regulations in place to help protect consumers from predatory lending, like payday loans, but many gray areas remain.
-State usury laws limit what lenders can charge on personal loans, and it appears that most installment lenders in Georgia don’t charge more than 36% APR.
+Though there is no APR limit in Georgia on loans between $3,000 and $250,000, it appears that most installment lenders in Georgia don’t charge more than 36% APR.

-But these rules don’t apply to auto title loan lenders, which are allowed to charge between 150% and 300% APR annually.
-If you must use an auto title loan in Georgia, pay the loan off as soon as possible to avoid excessive interest charges or repossession or consider other payday loan alternatives in this state.
+However, these limitations are disregarded when it comes to auto title loans.
+Lenders are allowed to charge the equivalent of 150% to 300% APR annually on this loan type.
+If you must use an auto title loan in Georgia, pay it off as soon as possible to avoid excessive interest charges or repossession or consider other payday loan alternatives.

 More guides on Finder